Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

     * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
 People now remember forgetting Time Travelers and branches of the Bureaucracy are taking advantage to infiltrate each other.

 * Recovering from a Major Consequence also requires some form of Bandaging the Consequence.
 Once this is done, it may take several Scenarios.
 It may even be the topic of a Campaign.
-  *

-The simplest way to Bandage a Consequence is to come up with an Explanation of why things are going better.

   * Example of a Bandaged Major Consequence:

     * _The Universe doesn't exist anymore_ becomes _Universe under reconstruction_.
-Pieces of the Continuum are missing, but Crews of Time Bureaucrats are bringing them back one by one.
+Pieces of the Continuum are missing, but Crews of Time Bureaucrats are bringing them back one at a time.
 Or fighting over them.

     * _Time Travel has been erased_ becomes _Time Travel is coming back_.
 Most Continuum Indirections are down, possibly including yours.
-You may have to find a new one before you can do anything with it.
+You may have to find a new one before you can do anything about it.

     * _Mankind has been erased_ becomes _Another life-form rules_.
 Mankind is coming back, one piece of Space·Time at a time.
 The Time Bureaucracy may even still exist.
 However, it is now ruled by White Mice from the 15th Dimension.

+The simplest way to Bandage a Consequence is to come up with an Explanation of why things are going better.
+Alternatively, if the players have other ideas, feel free to explore them!
 Once a Consequence is Bandaged, the Continuum may take a second Consequence of the same level without being Taken Out.
 Oh, more joy.

-FIXME: How fast does the Continuum recover?

 ### Explaining Away an Observable Contradiction or a Consequence